 I don’t feel that the airline should have told us that we got free tickets anywhere it flies and then not honor them.
 The saddest part is that my children were so excited for another family trip, and having to tell them that it wasn’t going to happen was really hard.
 Any advice or help would be greatly appreciated. — Jill King-Fernandez, Fort Lauderdale, Fl.

 Most airline vouchers last a full year, not two months, which means Spirit’s vouchers may be difficult to use.
+(Spirit has something of a reputation to uphold.)
 That’s something you should have carefully considered before accepting the offer.

 Let’s talk about overbooking for a second — also not a Spirit-specific problem.
 Virtually every airline sells more seats than it has available, expecting that some passengers won’t show up.
 But when everyone does, airlines have to start asking for volunteers.

-Here’s a tip: Don’t take the first offer.
+Don’t take the first offer.
 Under federal law, if you’re involuntarily denied boarding, you’re entitled to cash and a seat on the next available flight.
 And that cash can easily be turned into an airline ticket.
+Want more tips?
+Here is an ultimate guide to using your flight credit.

-By the way, Spirit should never use the word “free” to describe the vouchers you received.
-If you have to pay money to use it, then it isn’t free.
+By the way, Spirit Airlines should never have used the word “free” to describe the vouchers you received.
+If you have to pay money to use them, then it’s clear that their initial description was misleading.

 I think a brief, polite email to an executive at Spirit might have helped fix this.
 I list their names, numbers and emails on my consumer-advocacy site: Spirit Airlines.